 Galatea was saved from the breaker's yard and returned to the Clyde.
 Re-registered in Glasgow once more under her original name of Glenlee, the ship was restored by the Clyde Maritime Trust.

 This Clydebuilt vessel is now a museum ship celebrating Glasgow's mercantile, maritime and shipbuilding traditions.
-She is the only steel square-rigged cargo vessel remaining in the whole of the UK, and one of just five such Clyde built vessels remaining in the world.
+Glenlee is the only steel square-rigged cargo vessel remaining in the whole of the UK, and one of just five such Clyde built vessels remaining in the world.

-Today, Glenlee once again floats on the Clyde, the river of her launch at a specially designated berth alongside the Zaha Hadid designed, Riverside Museum.
+Today, Glenlee once again floats on the Clyde, the river of her launch, at a specially designated berth alongside the Zaha Hadid designed, Riverside Museum.

 This information is a very brief outline of a fascinating history of a square rigged ship.
 If it has captured your interest, there is much more information available in the books to be found in the shop or in other publications of interest listed on the bibliography page.